 Student learning.
 What students actually learn is a big unanswered question in higher education.
 The various assessments of college student learning are controversial, few colleges use them and very few of the ones that do release the results publicly.
 In addition, we were not able to find good data on basic indicators of academic rigor, such as the number of pages of writing or reading required per assignment.
 We will continue to explore the data in hopes of finding useful indicators of student learning.

 Geographical cost of living adjustments.
-Some colleges in low-wage, low-living-cost areas such as parts of the South and Midwest may get lower rankings because we have not adjusted the earnings data cost of living.
+Some colleges in low-wage, low-living-cost areas, such as parts of the South and Midwest, may get lower rankings because we have not adjusted the earnings data cost of living.
 But several factors added to the Money rankings recently lessen the impact of any geographic wage differential.
-The Brookings Institution skills value measure, for example, is based on national averages, so treats all regions equally, as does the College Scorecard employment data, and PayScale’s “Job Meaning” survey.
-The student loan default and repayment data also should treat all regions equally since it shows which alumni have sufficient disposable income to repay their loans, in theory, possibly benefiting students in low-cost areas.
+The College Scorecard employment data treats all regions equally, as does PayScale’s “Job Meaning” survey.
+The student loan default and repayment data also should treat all regions equally since it shows which alumni have sufficient disposable income to repay their loans, in theory — possibly benefiting students in low-cost areas.
 On the other side of the equation, we also don't adjust the cost of the living as part of our net price calculation for colleges that are in expensive areas, such as major cities.

 Net prices.
 Money’s estimated net price is likely to be higher than the average price actually paid by most families.
 It is crucial to understand that while the Money net price estimate is based on the average price charged by the college, you and your family will pay less than that if your student receives any federal, state, or private scholarships.
 As an analogy, if you’re buying a can of soup, you have to pay what the grocery store charges, unless you have a coupon.
 Just as coupons can be used at competing supermarkets, most federal, state, and private scholarships can be used at many competing colleges.
 So we help you identify which college has the lowest net price at which you can apply any additional scholarships.
 In addition, our net price is based on the average student’s time-to-degree.
 Your student may finish in four years.
 And while many students take more than four years to finish a degree, they aren’t necessarily paying full tuition for the five or six years before they graduate, since they may, for example, take a year off to work.
 Money attempted to account for this by adjusting the estimated time to degree for all schools with large and established co-op work programs, such as Northeastern University.
 In addition, Money is not adding to the cost of a degree any amount for “opportunity cost,” which is the amount in earnings a student loses by not finishing a degree on time and delaying entry into the higher-paying job market of college graduates.
 So, while we may, in some cases, be overestimating the price of a degree, we are also underestimating the total economic expense to a student of schools that don’t speed them to graduation.